10 – Baby Please Don’t Go – Them

 # 6 – Let’s Go Crazy – Prince

-“Let’s Go Crazy” is one of the most iconic songs from Prince, released in 1984 as part of his groundbreaking Purple Rain album and soundtrack.
+“Let’s Go Crazy” by Prince was released in 1984 as part of his groundbreaking Purple Rain album and soundtrack.
 The song serves as both the album’s and the film’s opening track, setting the tone for the electrifying energy and spiritual depth that would characterize the rest of Purple Rain.
 It became an instant hit, reaching number one on the Billboard Hot 100, further solidifying Prince’s place in music history.
 The song also topped the Hot R&B/Hip-Hop Songs and Hot Dance Club Play charts, making it one of Prince’s most commercially successful tracks.

 Read More: Top 25 Prince Songs